Alex-Dowling/BLACKJACK/README.md

 # BLACKJACK

-C++ recreation of the card game Black Jack
+C++ recreation of the card game 'Black Jack'

-by Alex Dowling
+-by Alex Dowling